 There are some easy alternatives, however.

-If you know you’ll be using mobile broadband a lot and haven’t yet purchased a tablet, look for one with mobile data support.
-That way you can just drop in a SIM card and not have to worry about using a dongle.
+If you know you’ll be using mobile broadband a lot and haven’t yet purchased a tablet, look for one with mobile data support built in.
+This will have a SIM card slot and the necessary hardware to access mobile data networks just like a smartphone, that way you can just drop in a SIM card and not have to worry about using a dongle.

 If you already own a tablet which lacks 3G mobile broadband, consider a mobile Wi-Fi dongle (sometimes called a MiFi) rather than a USB model.
 These devices generate a Wi-Fi hotspot which allows anything with wireless networking support to connect to the internet, so it’ll work with absolutely any tablet including the Nexus 7 and iPad.